Questions & Answers

 Yoga therapy is the appropriate application of the teachings and practices of yoga in a therapeutic context.
 The yoga therapy toolkit encompasses all 8 limbs of yoga such as the movement, postures, breathing, focus, self-study, and meditation.
 Yoga therapy can be complementary to any other healing and wellness practices.

 Yoga therapy is a salutogenic model for well-being.
 Salutogenesis focuses on the origins of health and well-being rather than on pathogenesis, the origins of disease.
-Yoga therapists help clients to create lifestyle habits which support well-being.
+Yoga therapists help clients to co-create lifestyle habits which support well-being.
 Yoga therapy provides a fully customized, holistic, bioregulatory and salutogenic toolkit to restore coherence, alignment, and harmony to each unique human experience.

 Links to more info: